Ling-Ling and Hsing-Hsing

-Ling-Ling (玲玲, 1969–92) and Hsing-Hsing (兴兴 (興興), 1970–99) were two giant pandas given to the United States as gifts by the government of China following President Richard Nixon's visit in 1972.
+Ling-Ling (玲玲, 1969–1992) and Hsing-Hsing (兴兴 (興興), 1970–1999) were two giant pandas given to the United States as gifts by the government of China following President Richard Nixon's visit in 1972.
 As a gift, the U.S. government sent China a pair of musk oxen.

 The pandas had been captured in the wild in June and December 1971.
 When the Nixons had a dinner with Chinese Premier Zhou Enlai at Beijing during the 1972 visit, First Lady Pat Nixon mentioned her fondness for the species, which Zhou replied, "I'll give you some."
-They arrived at the National Zoo in Washington, D.C., on April 16, 1972, and were formally received several days later, on April 20, at a ceremony attended by Pat Nixon.
+They arrived at the Smithsonian's National Zoo on April 16, 1972, and were formally received several days later, on April 20, at a ceremony attended by Pat Nixon.
 While at the zoo, they attracted millions of visitors each year.

 During their time at the National Zoo, the pair had five cubs between 1983 and 1989, but none of them survived past a few days.

 Ling-Ling died suddenly from heart failure on December 30, 1992, at which time she was the longest-lived giant panda in captivity outside China.
 Hsing-Hsing would go on to pass her record when he was euthanized by zookeepers on November 28, 1999, at the age of 28 due to kidney failure.
 Following Hsing-Hsing's death, the zoo received thousands of letters and cards from people across the country expressing sympathy.

 The Panda House at the National Zoo remained empty for over a year until the arrival of Mei Xiang and Tian Tian from the Wolong Research and Conservation Center for the Giant Panda in December 2000.